skolbot.AI Chatbot for Schools

 Why a composite case rather than a named testimonial?
 Because recruitment data is commercially sensitive.
 By aggregating results from 18 institutions, we can share verifiable figures without exposing any single establishment.

-ABA's challenge: a funnel leaking at every stage
+PBA's challenge: a funnel leaking at every stage

 The problem is not the product.
 It is the funnel.